-The Map That Opened up Southeast Asia
+The Map That Opened Up Southeast Asia

-By the late 16th century, the Portuguese had dominated the trade in Southeast Asia for nearly a hundred years.
+By the late 16th century, the Portuguese had dominated the trade to Southeast Asia for nearly a hundred years.
 Its monopoly depended on closely guarded knowledge about the best sailing routes to the region, known as the East Indies at the time.1

 But a Dutchman called Jan Huygen van Linschoten changed the course of history for Singapore and Southeast Asia by deciphering the secrets of the Portuguese and sharing them with the world.
 Linschoten was the secretary to Don Frey Vicente de Fonseca, the Archbbishop of Goa, which was then under Portuguese rule.
 During his employment, Linschoten painstakingly made copies of archives that spelt out the closely guarded sailing directions.

-The landmark Itinerario laid bare the Portuguese’s unrivalled information for navigating 16th-century Southeast Asia through the Malacca Straits.
+The landmark Itinerario laid bare the Portuguese’s unrivalled information for navigating 16th-century Southeast Asia through the Melaka Straits.
 Aware that the Portuguese might not look favourably on outsiders who had gained access to their routes, Linschoten also included in it a recommendation to navigators to approach the region through the Sunda Straits in order to avoid Portuguese reprisal.2

 The exposure of the Portuguese’s secrets ended their dominance in Southeast Asia.
 Two years later, in 1598, an English translation of the Itinerario was published in London.
 The release of the original work and the English edition launched a race between Dutch and English companies to claim the East Indies trade.
 This set the stage for Stamford Raffles’ arrival on Singapore’s shores more than two centuries later in 1819.